Updated on May 12, 2025

 Risks and Complications of Pericoronitis

-If pericoronitis isn’t treated promptly, it can lead to serious complications.
-These include:
+If pericoronitis isn't treated promptly, it can lead to serious complications, such as:

 • Infection of the surrounding bone (osteomyelitis)